ObjectIsAdvantag/webhook-affinity/README.md

 ## Testing 'ActorId injection' from your local machine

-- Create a [test endpoint](https://requestb.in) to receive Cisco Spark webhook notifications
+- Create a [test endpoint](https://requestb.in) to receive Webex Teams webhook notifications
    - Example: https://requestb.in/10zyvg01

 - Run the proxy on your local machine with Requestb.in as the destination endpoint.